elisjudge/Bank_Python/README.md

 1. Clone this repository: `git clone (PROJECT URL GOES HERE)`
 2. Navigate to the project folder: `cd your-folder`
 3. Run the application: `python main.py`

+## Version History & Usage

+- Version 1.0: Creates an Account, performs deposit and withdraw functions and prints balance to the terminal.